jtza8/resource-tree/README.md

          |- ...

 The following code creates a tree of readily usable images by recursively iterating through directories to find files.
 For each file found, the `LOAD-FUNCTION` is called.
 In this case it's `LOAD-IMAGE`.
 If the `LOAD-FUNCTION` returns anything other than `NIL` the value returned is bound in a hash-table to a key which is a keyword corresponding to `FILE-NAME` with everything after the first full-stop truncated and all spaces and underscores replaced with a hyphen.
-All directories turn into sub-trees when `LOAD-PATH` is called with the recursive flag set to `T` (set by default).
-The same path-name to keyword methodology is applies to directories.
+All directories turn into branches when `LOAD-PATH` is called with the recursive flag set to `T` (set by default).
+The same "path-name to keyword" methodology is applies to directories.

     (defun load-image (file-name)
       (unless (string= "png" (pathname-type file-name))